carter294/clover-qr-search/README.md

 In the bottom of the script you can change the path your drone follows searching qr codes.

-After launching the script you'll have to input data, which is encrypted in qr code you want to find.
+After launching the script you'll have to input data, which is encoded in qr code you want to find.